MeReda/Exen-mission-manager/README.md

     - companion should be taken from the employees 💯

-    - add link from user through mission
+    - add link from user through mission 💯

+    - when the mission is created the admin can print the first document called 'mission order'

     - add to mission reimbursement state